ihmccreery/ihmccreery.github.io/_posts/2016-09-12-two-jealous-ghosts.md

 Two jealous ghosts will
 Curl up on a porch swing.
 Autumn will have
 Guided our skin back into its clothing cocoons, will have
-Encouraged us with a hand at our backs.
+Encouraged us with a hand at our backs:

 “Go
 Go, wrap yourselves in wools and silks, it’s